 B is for Bankrupt

-A limited study suggests that those who are chronically homeless are so because of detachment from social networks.
-More on that on Quora.
-So you might want to start spending some quality time with some loved ones.
-That quality time with friends and loved ones will itself contribute to the happiness that currently seems so out of reach.
+A limited study suggests that chronically homeless people are so because of detachment from social networks—more on that on Quora.
+So you might want to start spending some quality time with some loved ones, and that quality time with friends and loved ones will itself contribute to the happiness that currently seems so out of reach.